SandboxClient

 Error Handling

-All methods return a SandboxResponse object that includes success status and error information.
+All methods return a SandboxResponse or FileOperationResponse object that includes success status and error information.

 1async def main():